bisilaj/moodle_scraper/README.md

 #### 11/29

 Trying to restore moodle site with the test data given by Andrew.
 Failed a few attempts.
 Trying to reset back.
 However, now it just hangs on `checking environments`.

+Still stuck on  `checking environments` after 5 attempts by following installation guide for version `1.9 2.0 2.1 2.2 2.3 2.4 2.5`